lijumjose/VIPMP/src/pages/docs/customer_account/high_volume_discounts.md

 **Note:** The terminology "high penetration seat expansion offer" and "MOQ offer" are used interchangeably in this document.

 Customers can add more licenses or seats either mid-term or at the anniversary date.
 Each new addition or renewal will benefit from the same discount rate as their original MOQ.
 For example, if an organization initially purchases a high penetration offer of MOQ 100  and later adds 50 more seats in the same MOQ, the additional seats will also receive a 35% discount.
 Similarly, if the organization with an MOQ of 100 adds 300 more licenses, bringing the total to 400, the new purchases will still receive the 35% discount based on the original MOQ offer.
-Therefore, if future growth is anticipated, starting with a higher MOQ offer is advisable.
+Therefore, if growth is anticipated, starting with a higher MOQ offer is advisable.
 Read more about various [high-penetration offer scenarios](./high_pen_scenarios.md).

 ## Who is eligible for high penetration offers?

-Enterprise and Team customers aiming to expand significantly can access high penetration offers if they meet the following conditions:
+Enterprise and Team customers can take advantage of high penetration offers if they meet the following conditions:

 1. Customers must be enrolled in the 3YC program.
+2. High penetration seat expansion offers are currently available only for the Enterprise and Teams customers of Acrobat Pro.
-2. Customers require a minimum order quantity (MOQ) of 100 or more.
-Customers can choose from the available MOQ offers based on their seat requirements.
+3. Customers require a minimum order quantity (MOQ) of 100 or more.
+Customers can select from the available MOQ offers based on their seat requirements.
 For instance, if a customer already has 110 seats, they can consider selecting either the 250 or 500 MOQ offer option, as shown in the following table.

-   **Note:** MOQ offers are available to new and existing customers with a certain number of licenses for specific product groups.
+   **Note:** MOQ offers are available to both new and existing customers with a certain number of licenses for specific product groups.
 For example, Acrobat Standard and Acrobat Pro are part of the Acrobat group, and customers with a combined quantity of 45 of these products will only qualify for Acrobat Pro MOQ 100 offer.

      | Current seats at renewal <br/> Acrobat Pro + Standard | Eligible Minimum Order Quantity (MOQ) |
     |-------------------------------------------------------|---------------------------------------|